8Ten10/Docker-Media-Server-Project/README.md

 This repository contains a full media-entertaiment application stack running in my headless Linux server (Ubuntu server 22.04 LTS).
 I will be deploying 4 containers for this project.

-After searching for the perfect NAS solution, I realized what I wanted could be achieved with some Docker containers on a vanilla Linux box.
+After searching for a NAS solution, I realized what I wanted could be achieved with some Docker containers on a vanilla Linux.
 The result is an opinionated Docker Compose configuration capable of browsing indexers to retrieve media resources.

 ## Hardware Configuration

 - [x] **Router**